Chiang Mai to Lampang: A Weekend in Thailand’s Vibrant North

 How many days do you need to see Lampang?

 I think three days is ideal.
-Why three days, you ask?
-Well, along with wonderful food, some fun street art and a couple of epic night markets, within an hour’s drive of the city centre are three temples to rival the more famous ones in Chiang Rai and two pristine national parks with waterfalls and hiking trails to explore.
+Along with wonderful food, some fun street art and a couple of epic night markets, within an hour’s drive of the city centre are three temples to rival the more famous ones in Chiang Rai and two pristine national parks with waterfalls and hiking trails to explore.

 If you are happy to just see the old town and major attractions of Lampang, you could cover these in one or two days, but there is plenty to see in the surrounding areas.